nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 1.6.
 Deleting all person entries: `deleteAllPerson`

-You can delete all persons in your contact list, so that you can restart easily with a clean slate and an empty contact list.
+You can remove all persons in your contact list, so that you can restart easily with a clean slate and an empty contact list.

 <h4>Format:</h4>